The best Wordle start words are the key to beating the game and avoiding the need to search for today's Wordle answer.

 The NYT's excellent WordleBot tool has its own list of the best Wordle start words — and it should know, given it's made by the people who now run Wordle.

-The math behind it is based on how many of Wordle's 2,309 solutions are left, on average, after you play it, plus the average number of steps needed to solve it and a couple of other metrics.
-And by that measure, the best Wordle start word is apparently CRANE.
+Originally, the math behind it was based on how many of Wordle's 2,309 solutions are left, on average, after you play it, plus the average number of steps needed to solve it and a couple of other metrics.

-Here are WordleBot's 10 best Wordle start words:
+Here are some of WordleBot's favorite starting words:

 Vowels and Wordle